Imperatoras/tomb-escape/README.txt

 -Controls: WASD to move
 -If you die, the screen will be covered in skulls.
 If you win, the screen will be covered in Anubis statuette art.
 -All of the pixel art IS in fact original :)

+BUGS:
+-The sphinx's fire doesn't actually damage you.
+It does occasionally make you completely disappear.
+-Walking into walls can cause the player to glitch.

+Hello folks!
+Welcome to GitHub!